In Contacts, you can import a group of people from a spreadsheet or database into Populi.

 - If you imported lead information, you'll have additional options in Admissions > Leads.

 When Populi detects people in your import who may already be in your database, it gives you a warning.
+Here's how the importer handles possible duplicates (scroll down to see your options for imports that you know include duplicate people):

 - Populi searches for possible duplicates by looking for exact matches with first and last name (together) and email address.